juliaNahpets/portfolio-lab-2024/README.md

 ## History & current state

 The project was born as a "flash idea" for us due to our internship at Coding Bootcamps Europe.
-We call it the portfolio studio project.
+We call it the portfolio lab project.

 It will be a personal challenge to plan, create and process this project for our application road.
 We considered this project to be a open-source project for the whole community as one of the first priorities, so everyone who struggles with the same issues like time, creativity or laziness can easily take our project and use it and apply to new job offers with it.